 Jin has been a member of boards for organizations such as Ability Central Philanthropy, CommunicationFIRST, and the Self-Determination Program Local Advisory Committee for the Regional Center of Orange County.

 Jin has been using an augmentative and alternative communication (AAC) device since elementary school.
 He graduated from California State University, Long Beach, with a bachelor’s degree in speech communication.

 Veronica McGee is the parent of 21-year-old Kyle who has been self-directing his IDD waiver since January 2020.
 She is his Employer Of Record representative.
-She is also involved in two other advocacy organizations and President of Alabama TASH chapter.
+She is also involved in two other advocacy organizations and is the President of the Alabama TASH chapter.
 Veronica and Kyle have attended and presented at four TASH conferences.
-She is a project manager for PeopleFirst of Alabama, which is an approved vendor for Alabama Department of Mental Health Community Waiver Program (CWP).
-They will be providing two service-- Peer Specialists and Family Navigators for families statewide who chose these CWP services.
-Veronica, her husband Steve , and their three other children live in Birmingham, Alabama.
+She is a project manager for PeopleFirst of Alabama, which is an approved vendor for the Alabama Department of Mental Health Community Waiver Program (CWP).
+They will be providing two services-- Peer Specialists and Family Navigators for families statewide who chose these CWP services.
+Veronica, her husband Steve, and their three other children live in Birmingham, Alabama.

 Julie Reiskin is the Executive Director of the Colorado Cross-Disability Coalition (CCDC), which is a statewide social justice disability advocacy organization.
 She is passionate about self-direction and actively involved in the Colorado program as an advocate, client, family member, and authorized representative.